-Russia became a Party to the WHO Framework Convention on Tobacco Control on June 3, 2008.
+Russia became a Party to the WHO Framework Convention on Tobacco Control on September 1, 2008.

-All forms of domestic and cross-border tobacco advertising, promotion and sponsorship are prohibited, subject to a few exceptions.
-Point of sale product display is currently allowed but will be banned beginning in June 2014.
-In addition, the law restricts, but does not prohibit, promotional features that may appear on tobacco product packaging.
+All forms of domestic and cross-border tobacco advertising, promotion and sponsorship are prohibited, with extremely limited exceptions.
+The law restricts, but does not prohibit, promotional features that may appear on tobacco product packaging.
 All forms of financial or other tobacco sponsorship are prohibited.

-Roadmap to Tobacco Control Legislation: Federal Law No. 15-FZ of February 23, 2013 on Protecting the Health of Citizens from the Effects of Second Hand Tobacco Smoke and the Consequences of Tobacco Consumption is the primary law governing restrictions on smoking in public places and tobacco advertising, promotion and sponsorship.
+Federal Law No. 15-FZ of February 23, 2013 on Protecting the Health of Citizens from the Effects of Second Hand Tobacco Smoke and the Consequences of Tobacco Consumption is the primary law governing restrictions on smoking in public places and tobacco advertising, promotion and sponsorship.
 The law repealed the previous omnibus legislation, Federal Law No. 87-FZ of July 10, 2001.
-Tobacco advertising and promotion is also regulated by Federal Law No. 38-FZ of March 13, 2006 on Advertising.
+Tobacco advertising and promotion are also regulated by Federal Law No. 38-FZ of March 13, 2006 on Advertising.

-This country’s legal measures were collaboratively reviewed by an in-country lawyer and our legal staff.
+This country’s legal measures were reviewed by our legal staff in consultation with in-country lawyers or tobacco control experts.